cloudflare/terraform-provider-cloudflare/README.md

     needed) and adds it to the `go.mod` file for use.
 - `go mod tidy` cleans up any dangling dependencies or references that aren't defined in your module file.
-- `go mod vendor` manages the `vendor` directory of the project.
-This is done to maintain backwards compatibility with older versions of Go that don't support Go modules.

 (The example above will also work if you'd like to upgrade to `v1.2.3`)